DasHomi/preventer/README.md

   - _Prevents you from breaking item frames (and glowing item frames)_
 - Prevent painting breaking
   - _Prevents you from breaking paintings_
+- Prevent tool dropping
+  - _Prevents you from dropping tools_

 ## Experimental Modules
 - Prevent renamed block placing